This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The entire trunk has a fixed lean angle, whether curved or straight.
 The stronger roots develop on the opposite side of the tree’s lean direction to support the weight.

-With this style, which mimics the casual upright but is slanted, almost any tree species will look good.
+Almost any tree species will look good with this style, which mimics the informal upright but is slanted.
 The trunk can be either straight or curved, but it must be at an angle to the viewer’s right or left, and the apex must not be immediately over the bonsai’s base.

 This style is quite a simple one that several methods can achieve.
 At an early age, the bonsai can be trained to an angle using wiring the trunk until it is in position.

-Alternatively, the tree can be forced to grow in a slanted style by putting the actual pot on a slant, causing the tree to grow erect but at an artificial angle.
+Alternatively, the tree can be forced to grow slanted by putting the pot on a slant, causing the tree to grow erect but at an artificial angle.

 Full Cascade Style | Kengai